adopted-ember-addons/ember-cli-sass/README.md

 By default this addon will compile `app/styles/app.scss` or `app/styles/app.sass` into `dist/assets/app.css` and produce a source map for your delectation.

-Or, if you want more control then you can specify options using the `sassOptions` config property in the Brocfile:
+If you want more control then you can specify options using the `sassOptions` config property in `ember-cli-build.js` (or in `Brocfile.js` if you are using an Ember CLI version older than 1.13):

 ```javascript
 var app = new EmberApp({